 - Vale's managers have asked you for permission to cut dividends (to more manageable levels).
 Are you likely to go along?

-- a.
-Yes
+- Yes

-- b.
-No
+- No

-- The reasons for Vale's dividend problem lie in it's equity structure.
-Like most Brazilian companies, Vale has two classes of shares common shares with voting rights and preferred shares without voting rights.
+- Like most Brazilian companies, Vale has two classes of shares common shares with voting rights and preferred shares without voting rights.
 However, Vale has committed to paying out 35% of its earnings as dividends to the preferred stockholders.
 If they fail to meet this threshold, the preferred shares get voting rights.
 If you own the preferred shares, would your answer to the question above change?

-- a.
-Yes
+- Yes

-- b.
-No
+- No